joshuamorony/SenchaTilt/README.md

 SenchaTilt
 ==========

-An implementation of John Tregoning's JavaScript version of the new Facebook Paper tilt functionality
+A Sencha Touch implementation of John Tregoning's JavaScript version of the new Facebook Paper tilt functionality